 Maximum Depth: 20m (65 feet)

 Impressive rock and reef structures create fun twists and turns.
-Furthermore, the marine life here does not disappoint!
-The site is also inhabited by a variety of marine life including nudibranchs, snappers, goatfish, fusiliers and blue-spotted rays.
+Furthermore, the wildlife here does not disappoint!
+The site is inhabited by a variety of marine life, including nudibranchs, snappers, goatfish, fusiliers and blue-spotted rays.

 Recommended PADI courses: Peak Performance Buoyancy, Boat Diver